A unit that provides contact between the gas and the amine solvent so that H2S and CO2 can be transferred from the gas to the liquid phase.

 Mechanical device that suspends the weight of the drillstring designed to allow rotation of the drillstring beneath it conveying high volumes of high pressure drilling mud between the rigs circulating system and the drillstring.

-Forces that subject rock to stress and strain because of the movement of the earth's tectonic plates.
+Forces that subject rock to stress and strain as a result of the movement of the tectonic plates.

 A preparatory stage before high-pressure fracturing begins in which slickwater (without proppant) is put in the well to lubricate and slightly open fractures.

-Part of the block and tackle system used to raise and lower the drill string.
-It consists of several pulleys (sheeves) in sequence, and it is raised and lowered along with the drill string.
+The travelling block is part of the block and tackle system used to raise and lower the drill string.
+It consists of several pulleys in sequence, and it is raised and lowered along with the drill string.

 The process of removing the entire drill string from the hole.

-A mud storage tank used during tripping operations.
-Fluid from the trip tank is continually circulated through the well during tripping and typically has a capacity of 10-15 bbl.
-It is used to monitor and maintain the required amount of mud for well control during tripping operations.
+The trip tank is a separate mud storage tank that is used during tripping operations.
+Fluid from the trip tank is continually circulated through the well during tripping.

 The process of removing the entire drill string from a well thousands of feet deep.

-An USEPA program designed to protect underground sources of drinking water (USDW) through the regulation of the construction, operation, permitting, decommissioning and closure of wells used to inject fluids and dispose of wastewater.
+Environmental Protection Agency program for protecting underground sources of drinking water by regulating the construction, operation, permitting, decommissioning and closure of wells used to inject fluids underground.

 When water is pumped into an injection well located near the producing well.

-A record, of the physical properties of rock formations in or around a wellbore displayed versus depth and/or time based on data generated with downhole tools or visual observations of drill cuttings.
+The measurements of the physical properties of a rock formation in or around a wellbore displayed versus depth and/or time.

-The process of collecting and recording downhole information using a variety of sensors that are lowered into the wellbore or used during drilling operations.
+The process of collecting data downhole using a variety of sensors.

 The wellhead is the primary pressure containment system for a well.
 It is where surface equipment interfaces with the borehole.
 Typically, the well head is welded to the first string of casing cemented into the hole; drilling continues through the top of the wellhead and BOP, which is mounted on the wellhead.